bcgov/entity/docs/Way of Working/Bug-Triage-Process.md

 ----
 ## Improvements & Ideas
 1. We need a way to proceed on new high-priority (e.g. blocking) bugs when PO is not available
-2. Clear definition of priority levels (Prio 1, 2, 3)
-3. Treshold for Releases (e.g. do we move bugs into next Sprint?!)
+2. Treshold for Releases (e.g. do we move bugs into next Sprint?!)
-4. Use Prio 2 and Prio 3 label as well?
-   - Prio 2: Should be done soon - next Sprint?
-   - Prio 3: Can be done some time later